obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 Here is a more detailed walk through of the creation of a new task, which can be done entirely using the keyboard if you wish.

-1. As you are type a task, the auto-complete menu pops up to show some common options:
+1. As you are typing a task, the auto-suggest menu pops up to show some common options:

     ![auto-suggest-menu-initial-menu](https://github.com/obsidian-tasks-group/obsidian-tasks/raw/docs-document-typing-tasks/resources/screenshots/auto-suggest-menu-initial-menu.png)

+    **Note**: the auto-suggest menu pops up only if the cursor is in a line that is recognized as a task, that is, the line contains:

+     - a bullet with a checkbox (`- [ ]` or `* [ ]`)
+     - and the global filter (if any)

 2. You can keep typing, or select one of the menu items in a variety of ways: